webis-de/clef24-mibi-bioasq-/submissions/README.md

       - Generate an "ideal" answer to the question the same as `mibi_rag_abstract`.
   - Phase B:
     - `mibi_rag_abstract`:
-      - **Retrieve or use provided documents/snippets?**
+      - Rerank the provided abstracts with a cross-encoder (as in Phase A)
+      - Cut-off at 25
+      - Rerank with a bi-encoder (as in Phase A)
+      - Cut-off at 10
-      - Use all (top-10) snippets concatenated as context for answer generation.
+      - Use top-3 abstracts for answer generation
       - Generate an exact answer to the question the same as `mibi_rag_abstract` (Phase A+).
       - Generate an "ideal" answer to the question the same as `mibi_rag_abstract` (Phase A+).
     - `mibi_rag_snippet`:
-      - **Retrieve or use provided documents/snippets?**
+      - Use all (top-10) provided snippets concatenated as context for answer generation.
       - Generate an exact answer to the question the same as `mibi_rag_snippet` (Phase A+).
       - Generate an "ideal" answer to the question the same as `mibi_rag_snippet` (Phase A+).
 - Batch 2: